Kunoy Travel Guide: Visiting the Only Forest in the Faroe Islands

 How to Get to Kunoy

-Why You Should Visit Kunoy
+Why You Should Visit Kunoy (& Things to Do)

 One of the main reasons to visit Kunoy is to simply see another island.
 Every single island in the Faroes is a bit different, and Kunoy is no exception.
-Below are the two main reasons we suggest visiting Kunoy during your Faroes trip.
+Below are the two main reasons I suggest visiting Kunoy during your Faroes trip.

 The Forest on Kunoy